mrestorff/JodelExtract/README.md

 # Readme #

 JodelExtract is a Flask-based web app for the Jodel API.
 Curently, it can display posts from the timeline and all channels in a read-only mode.
 Soon though, it will enable the user to interact with the server as well, meaning the user can vote, write, and pin posts.
+This is **not** an official Jodel app.

 ### Prerequisites